 Sprains and strains: Where to go for care

 You can often care for sprains and strains at home.
-If pain persists, see your doctor.
+If the pain persists, see your doctor.
 Photo: Getty Images.

 We all get sprains and strains.
 Kids get them on the playground at school; adults get them trying to impress somebody at the gym.